 "Not covered in the article are the barriers to integration of behavioral health," Johnson added.
 "We suspect finance challenges to be amongst the primary issues… reimbursement is still very difficult for mental health / behavioral health providers.
 This is something that must be wrestled with from a systems viewpoint."

 'Best Practices' Needed

 Still, the ADA's efforts on this front are creating buzz among the Diabetes Community, and many see it as a win.
-Dr. Alicia McAuliffe-Fogarty, Vice President of the ADA's lifestyle management team who's lived with T1D herself since 1987, told us last year: "We have all been screaming about this from the rooftops for years -- that we need more patient-centered individualized care that takes the day-to-day decision-making and stress into consideration."
+Dr. Alicia McAuliffe-Fogarty, who lives with T1D herself since 1987 and had served as VP of the ADA's lifestyle management team in 2017, told us: "We have all been screaming about this from the rooftops for years -- that we need more patient-centered individualized care that takes the day-to-day decision-making and stress into consideration."

 While she says there are no specific "best practices" being shared among HCPs yet, providers are starting to implement a variety of tactics, depending on their office workflow: